-The corresponding one- and two-dimensional marginal posterior distributions are shown in Fig.~\ref{fig:withoutdperp_Ratio}, which are very similar to those in Fig.~\ref{fig:withdperp_Ratio}.
+as the evidences in the $\chi^2$ function~\eqref{eq:chisq_mat}.
+We note that when dropping $d_{\perp}$-ratio in the evidence, the PC analysis needs to be performed separately since $d_{\perp}$ observables needs to be excluded therein.
+The corresponding one- and two-dimensional marginal posterior distributions are shown as blue curves in Fig.~\ref{fig:compare_dperp_Ratio}, which are very similar to the black ones.
 Particularly, the one-dimensional distributions almost overlap with each other for the two inference results, indicating that the Bayesian Inference based on \eqref{eq:Ratio2} and \eqref{eq:Ratio3} lead to consistent mean values and uncertainties of the Woods-Saxon parameters.
-We conclude that \textit{the radial flow ($\langle p_T\rangle$) in heavy ion collisions, which can be estimated by $d_{\perp}$, is non-essential for the reconstruction of nuclear structure given multiplicity and anisotropic flow measurements provided.}
+We conclude that \textit{the radial flow ($\langle p_T\rangle$) in heavy ion collisions, which can be estimated by $d_{\perp}$, carries redundant information as the ratios of elliptic/triangular flows}, and it is non-essential for the reconstruction of nuclear structure given multiplicity and anisotropic flow measurements provided.